Emerging America Professional Development opportunities for K-12 educators feature:

 Highlighted Past Programs

-- Spring /Summer 2017: Immigration Issues in Perspective: Building Curriculum with Primary Sources
+- 2016-2017 TPS: Immigration Issues in Perspective: Building Curriculum with Primary Sources

 - Accessing Inquiry for English Learners through Primary Sources